jupyterlab/jupyterlab/docs/source/privacy_policies.rst

 (https://jupyterlab.github.io/assets) and metadata of the JupyterLab Python package on PyPI.org (https://pypi.org/pypi/jupyterlab/json).

-The plugin will fetch this information only if the user clicks the *Agree* button on the notification that asks if they want to be notified with JupyterLab news.
+The plugin will fetch this information only if the user clicks the *Yes* button on the notification that asks if they want to be notified with JupyterLab news.
 That choice is stored as a user preference in *Notifications* -> *Fetch official Jupyter news*.
 The user can change their preference later.